Praqma/Praqmatic-Automated-Changelog/README.md

     * leave users in-active
     * perform re-index

+## Release process

+A release candidate has to be able to pass the [pipeline](http://code.praqma.net/ci/view/Open%20Source/view/Praqmatic-Automated-Changelog/).
+The release step will be started under manual supervision.
+The released versions of the software will be tagged.
+This will allow to download the precise version from GitHub, it will be available under the releases [section](https://github.com/Praqma/Praqmatic-Automated-Changelog/releases).

 ## Installation on windows

 To run it on windows you need to install ruby installer x86 and devkit x86 [link](http://rubyinstaller.org/downloads/)